astronomerdamo/pydcf/README.md

 * -o --output : By default dcf.py does not write any information to file.
 If you would like a plain text, space delimited output file include this flag.
 Spits out 'dcf_output.dat' in the current working directory.
 * -v --verbose : By default dcf.py operates silently, if you are curious or a control freak use this flag.

-I wish I didn't have to say this but if you choose to run dcf.py and the only optional flag you raise is '--no-plot', the program will start and finish without you, the user, seeing anything at all.
+Obviously, if you choose to run dcf.py and the only optional flag you raise is '--no-plot', the program will start and finish without you, the user, seeing anything at all or knowing that anything had happened.

 ##Example

 Included in this repo is example data, example/ts1.dat and example/ts2.dat.
 It's supposed to represent realistic data you might encounter.
-Both time series are taken from mysterious power law processes.
+Let's say, both time series are taken from mysterious power law processes.
 You've told one of your grad students to take readings every 6 hours for a year - big mistake.
-Not only have they failed taking readings exactly every 6 hours, they've taken the weekend off and they disappeared for two weeks in the summer leaving a massive gap.
-The resulting data is unevenly sampled on short timescales, has short term small gaps and a single large long-term gap.
+Not only have they failed taking readings exactly every 6 hours, it seems like they've taken the weekend off and they disappeared for two weeks in the summer leaving a massive gap.
+The resulting data is unevenly sampled, has regular short term gaps and a single large long-term gap.

+In this case you might be able to interpolate the data to correct for uneven sampling, however, that becomes problematic for the regular short term gaps and downright negligent for the large gap.
+This is an example of commonly encountered data where a CCF, interpolated CCF or even computing a cross spectrum using a FFT or DFT will fail.
+Luckily the DCF can handle this.

 To search for correlation using dcf.py